J-Rios/TLG_export_chat/README.md

 ## Description:

-Python script that use the Telegram Client API to get all chat messages and export them to a file.
+Python script that use the Telegram Client API to get all chat messages (or all messages of a specific user) and export them to a file.

 -------------------------------------------------------------------------------------------------------------------------